-Married to Caroline, HM Senior Coroner for the County of Essex, he has four grown-up children: Jonathan, who is an associate professor in Latin American studies at University of British Columbia, Vancouver, Canada, and is married to Fiona, a compiler of computer textbooks – they have one child, David, together with Sophie and Theo ; Timothy, who is a senior lecturer in European philosophy & culture at University College, London University, and married to Charlotte, a lawyer – they have two children, Felix and Clara; Susannah, a senior social worker specialising in child protection in East London, is married to Rob, an artist – they have two children, Jemima and Raphael; and Benjamin, a free lance journalist.
+Married to Caroline, HM Senior Coroner for the County of Essex, he has four grown-up children: Jonathan, who is an associate professor in Latin American studies at University of British Columbia, Vancouver, Canada, and is married to Fiona, a compiler of computer textbooks – they have one child, David, together with Sophie and Theo; Timothy, is based at University College London, where he has a number of roles (UCL Director of Global Citizenship; and Senior Lecturer in European Thought and Culture as also Programme Coordinator for Russian and East European Languages and Culture at the School of Slavonic and East European Studies), and is married to Charlotte, a lawyer – they have two children, Felix and Clara; Susannah, is Head of Child Protection in the London Borough of Newham], is married to Rob, an artist – they have two children, Jemima and Raphael; and Benjamin, a free lance journalist.

 He is a patron of the Society of Mary and Martha, a retreat centre based at Sheldon, near Exeter, which specialises in supporting ministers experiencing stress, crisis, burnt-out or break-down (see www.sheldon.uk.com), as also a patron of the J’s Young Adults Hospice (thejshospice.org.uk).